ResDiaryLewis/BlogPlan/blog.md

 - `&` runs the process in the background.
 So that we can continue to use the shell while we run GoReplay.

 We also wanted to replicate HTTPS traffic, but this proved to be a bit more problematic.
 [GoReplay can't simply replay encrypted requests](https://github.com/buger/goreplay/issues/529), so we had to modify our HAProxy config with this in mind.
 The HTTP portion of our HAProxy config looks like this:

 ![HAProxy HTTP Setup](HAProxy_HTTP.png "HAProxy HTTP Setup")

-However, we had to modify the HTTPs config to look like this:
+However, we had to modify the HTTPS config to look like this:

 ![HAProxy HTTPS Setup](HAProxy_HTTPS.png "HAProxy HTTPS Setup")

 By decrypting the traffic in the SSL frontend, then outputting the decrypted traffic to an intermediate port, we can configure GoReplay to listen to the intermediate port and replay the traffic to the test servers.
 The intermediate frontend then routes the traffic to the SSL backend as the SSL frontend did before.
 So we've effectively looped the traffic back into HAProxy to allow GoReplay to listen unencrypted traffic.